tiagogauziski/cka-study/1-cluster-architecture-installation-configuration.md

 ```
 </details>

-## Bonus: Use Kubeadm to install a basic cluster
+## Use Kubeadm to install a basic cluster
 <details>
 <summary>Solution</summary>